 You need a mileage log either way

-This is the part people miss.
-The CRA requires a mileage log regardless of which method you choose.
+Either way, you need a mileage log.
+The CRA requires it regardless of which method you choose.
 Even the simplified method (which doesn’t need receipts) still needs you to prove how many kilometres you actually drove for business.

 Your log should record the date, destination, purpose, and kilometres for every business trip.
 The CRA can (and does) deny vehicle deductions entirely when there’s no log.